gauron99/func-templates/rust/hello/README.md

 [actix](https://actix.rs/) web server is in [`src/main.rs`](./src/main.rs).
-It's configured to invoke the `index` function in [`src/handler.rs`](./src/handler.rs) in response to both GET and POST requests it prints a 'Hello World!'.
+It's configured to invoke the `index` function in [`src/handler.rs`](./src/handler.rs) in response to both GET and POST requests it prints a simple Hello World!.
 You should put your desired behavior inside that `index` function.
 In case you need to configure some resources for your function, you can do that in the [`configure` function](./src/config.rs).

+The app will expose `\` endpoint that will trigger the `index` function for either GET or POST methods.

 ## Development